ZackWilde27/FlatOut-2-decomp/README.md

 I can't make any promises about actually completing a big project like this, but since I'm working on it for fun, may as well put it out there.

+I've also included the ghidra zip, still new to GitHub but pull requests welcome and all that.

 Decompiled with Ghidra